zfifteen/z/README.md

-## Z: An Invariant Geometric Ontology
+## Z: An Invariant Geometric Ontology Revealed

 The core hypothesis posits that an invariant geometric ontology, termed **Z**, is the fundamental reality underlying all physical and mathematical regimes.
 Standard formalisms, like the Lorentz transformations in physics, are considered emergent descriptions of Z's underlying geometry.